 Delbrück scattering is the elastic scattering of a photon in the Coulomb field of a nucleus via a virtual electron loop.
 The contribution of this virtual subprocess to the emission of a photon in the collision of ultra-relativistic nuclei, Z1Z2→Z1Z 2γ, is considered.
 We identify the incoming virtual photon as being generated by one of the relativistic nuclei involved in the binary collision and the scattered photon as being emitted in the process.
 The energy and angular distributions of the photons are calculated.
 The discussed process has no infrared divergence.
 The total cross section obtained is 14 barn for Au-Au collisions at the RHIC collider and 50 barn for Pb-Pb collisions at the LHC collider.
 These cross sections are considerably larger than those for ordinary tree-level nuclear bremsstrahlung in the considered photon energy range, me≪Eγ< meγ, where γ is the Lorentz factor of the nucleus.
 Finally, photon emission in electron-nucleus collisions, eZ→eZγ, is discussed in the context of the eRHIC option.

-I. F. Ginzburg et al., "Large Contribution of Virtual Delbrück Scattering to the Emission of Photons by Relativistic Nuclei in Nucleus-Nucleus and Electron-Nucleus Collisions," European Physical Journal C, vol. 54, no. 2, pp. 267-276, Springer New York, Mar 2008.
+I. F. Ginzburg et al., "Large Contribution of Virtual Delbrück Scattering to the Emission of Photons by Relativistic Nuclei in Nucleus-Nucleus and Electron-Nucleus Collisions," European Physical Journal C: Particles and Fields, vol. 54, no. 2, pp. 267-276, Springer New York, Mar 2008.

 International Standard Serial Number (ISSN)